ridvandemir/detection-lab2/README.md

 - We should also remember to create an 'endpoint' indexer on the Splunk machine and add port 9997.

 4-Active Directory Installation/Configuration
-- After the Active Directory server installation, I assigned the server as a Domain Controller and after creating a user, I included the Windows 10 machine in this Domain.
+- First, I installed the Active Directory server, then I promoted the server to Domain Controller.
+After creating the users, I included the Windows 10 machine in this Domain.
 - For Active Directory installation
   - Server Manager>Manage>Add Roles and Features
 	Installation Type> Role-Based or Feature-Based Installation